dajiangliu/rareGWAMA/rareGWAMA/README.md

 please find more details in the [input and arguments part](#input-files) for the arguments:
 > * study: The file names of score statistic files, which could be a **vector object**;
 > * imp.qual: The file names of imputation quality, which could be a **vector object**;
 > * vcf.ref.file: the file names of the reference panel file(e.g. could be downloaed from [1000 Genomes Project](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/)).
-Also, you could subset the raigen you want using **tabix**, with command like: `tabix -h ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20100804/ALL.2of4intersection.20100804.genotypes.vcf.gz 2:39967768-39967768`, for more detal, please see the [How do I get a sub-section of a VCF file?](http://www.internationalgenome.org/faq/how-do-i-get-sub-section-vcf-file/);
 > * candidateVar: the tabix range;
 > * knownVar: known variant;
 > * alternative: The alternative hypothesis.
 Default is two.sided;